gaugecash/contracts/README.md

-# gaugefield-crowdsale-contracts
+# Contracts
-Contracts for GaugeField ICO
+Contracts for GaugeCash ecosystem